Board of Directors

 Elizabeth Dailey is the owner of Dailey Media, a social media management and consulting firm.
 Elizabeth has been involved with promoting, supporting and developing many Detroit nonprofits including the March of Dimes, Michigan Opera Theater, The Parade Company, Rock City Music and Tau Beta whose focus work is with The Children’s Center.
 Elizabeth and her husband Jim live in Grosse Pointe Park with their two dogs.

 Linda B. Finkel

-Raised in the Chicago area, Linda received her undergraduate degree in Education from the University of Michigan in 1965, taught for three years before starting a family, and then earned a graduate degree in Guidance and Counseling from Wayne State University.
+Linda Finkel was raised in the Chicago area.
+Linda received her undergraduate degree in Education from the University of Michigan in 1965, taught for three years before starting a family, and then earned a graduate degree in Guidance and Counseling from Wayne State University.
 From 1984 to 2004 she served as a member of the Bloomfield Hills Board of Education and was president, vice-president, secretary and treasurer during that time.
 Other boards on which she has served include the Jewish Community Relations Council, Jewish Family Service, the Music Hall Center for the Performing Arts, the Bloomfield Hills Schools Foundation, Kevin’s Song, and the Cancer Thrivers Network (for Jewish Women).
 Linda is also an active member of the Jewish Women’s Foundation, as well as a dues-paying member of a couple of other organizations.
 Bob and Linda have five grandchildren – the best part of growing older!

 Robert J. Finkel